DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_50_storage.md

 *$5 wrench attack by https://xkcd.com/538/*

-That means, if someone breaks into your house and threatens you until you give them your bitcoins amd this is why:
+That means, if someone breaks into your house and threatens you until you give them your bitcoins and this is why:

 ![First Rule](images/50_first_rule.png)